🥝

 When Sleep Problems Persist

 Diet is one piece of the sleep puzzle, working alongside consistent routines, a calm sleep environment, and appropriate sleep timing.
-If your child continues to struggle with sleep despite attention to all these factors, it's worth consulting your pediatrician to rule out other causes.
+If your child continues to struggle with sleep despite attention to all these factors, it's worth consulting your pediatrician to rule out other causes such as sleep apnea, restless legs syndrome, or anxiety—all of which can be addressed but require professional evaluation.

 For most families, though, paying attention to the nutrition-sleep connection yields noticeable improvements within a week or two.
 Start with one change—perhaps the bedtime snack or reducing afternoon sugar—and observe the effects before making more adjustments.
 Small, sustainable shifts beat dramatic overhauls every time.